- 1 What is a Hip Arthroscopy?

 What are the Advantages of Hip Arthroscopy Over Open Surgery?

 Hip arthroscopy provides a minimally invasive option for surgeons to address issues within a delicate joint.
-Dr Dutton explains that “As there are numerous muscles surrounding the hip joint, open surgery would involve large incisions and the muscles would have to be cut.”
+A/Professor Dutton explains that “As there are numerous muscles surrounding the hip joint, open surgery would involve large incisions and the muscles would have to be cut.”